 Beeldjutters was formed at Terschelling through a collaboration between Julian van Buul and Vincent Vriens.
 We have been working with composer and audiojutter Joost van Dijk since the very first project.
 We have a fantastic group of people around us that we frequently work with, from animations to performers and production staff.

-Our work has been showcased at festivals such as Oerol, Into the Great Wide Open, Amsterdam Light Festival, During TEFAF, Dutch Design Week, Nederlands Film Festival, Pukkelpop, Grasnapolsky and Welcome to the Village.
-It has also been shown at locations such as Metaal Kathedraal in Utrecht, the Gashouder in Maastricht, the Van Gogh museum and EYE film museum in Amsterdam.
+Our work has been showcased at festivals such as Oerol, Amsterdam Light Festival, Into the Great Wide Open, Dutch Design Week, Nederlands Film Festival, Pukkelpop, Lowlands, Wildeburg and Grasnapolsky.
+It has also been shown at locations such as Nationaal Monument Kamp Vught, Paleis Soestdijk, Mauritshuis, Van Gogh museum, Scheepvaartmuseum and filmmuseum EYE.
 Perhaps you have seen us before at Dutch television program Panorama Pijbes.

 Would you like to reach us personally?
 Please don’t hesitate to contact us, we would love to tell you more about our work.